Steerable Chatbots: Exploring Personalization Control Interfaces via LLM Activation Steering: User Study

-\xhdr{\textit{Control over personalization.}} Participants who valued control tend to prefer \select{}, which provided them with direct manipulation and feedback of the steering parameter. \textit{“I was more in control of the kind of answers I wanted to see”} said P2, and P4 agreed with \textit{“whether you felt like you were in control was extremely important”.} Some participants like P9 valued the ability to update their preference, saying it was \textit{“fun to just see that immediate response”}, while others like P3 believed their preference \textit{“is probably set for the entire conversation... once I understand where in the slider I am”}.
-Others also observed the benefit of using the slider to set the context of the LLM’s outputs, while still being able to add personalization via prompting (a callback to \textbf{E2}).
-P4 observes, \textit{“I can control this dimension [via the slider] and then I can tune the other parts that I want via conversation”}, and P6 echoes that it was like \textit{“‘drawing a box’ around the personalization factors that I want to explore”}.
-See Figure \ref{fig:select_convo} for an example conversation where the user dynamically changed the steering strength throughout the conversation.
+\xhdr{Theme 1: \textit{\camera{Controlled} vs. Deferential Personalization.}} We first identify contrasting values in how much control users desire in personalization.
+Participants who value control prefer \select{}, which allowed them to directly manipulate the chatbot. \textit{“I was more in control of the kind of answers I wanted to see”} said P2, and P4 agreed with \textit{“whether you felt like you were in control was extremely important”.} Users liked being able to use the slider to nudge the alignment of the chatbot's preference expression while communicating more granular requirements through prompting.
+P4 observes, \textit{“I can control this dimension [via the slider] and then I can tune the other parts that I want via conversation”}, and P6 echoes that it was like \textit{“‘drawing a box’ around the personalization factors that I want to explore”}. \camera{Users could also be fully alleviated from the mental load of prompting, like P7 who exploited the slider on \select{} to nudge the chatbot's response towards \textit{luxury} without having to specify their preferences in-prompt (see the conversation in Figure \ref{fig:select_convo}). }

-With the other interfaces, people indicated mixed feelings with respect to control.
-P4 mentioned she could control her choices in \calibrate{}, because \textit{“I wanted it to learn about me in a certain way”}.
-However, P14 felt like \textit{“the settings are sort of locked once you submit them”}.
-P12 and P14 both expressed that they believe that \learn{} would allow them to\textit{ “refine the settings over time”} through conversation.
-More generally, P9 asserts that \textit{“if [a chatbot] was making a false inference that was going to lead to more inaccurate outputs, I would want to be able to stop that in its tracks”} --- this sentiment highlights the need that many felt --- \textbf{if the personalization is not helpful or accurate, there should be a way to change it. }